clvrai/skild/README.md

 export DATA_DIR=./data
 ```

+If you are planning to use GPUs, set the target GPU via `export CUDA_VISIBLE_DEVICES=XXX`.

 Finally, for running RL experiments on maze or kitchen environments, install our fork of the
 [D4RL benchmark](https://github.com/kpertsch/d4rl) repository by following its installation instructions.
 Also make sure
 to place your Mujoco license file `mj_key.txt` in `~/.mujoco`.